po8rewq/revolugame.com/content/post/vite-react-weather-app-part1/index.md

 ---
-title: Lets build a weather app with vite and react - part 1
+title: Let's build a weather app with vite and react - part 1
 date: 2022-08-16
+description: Intro to the project and setting up vitejs
 tags:
  - weather-app
 categories: